Chanty

 Although we can’t predict the future of email with certainty, it’s clear that it’s lost its place as the main communication channel for individuals and companies today.
 In order to survive and thrive in the future, email will have to adapt to changes and new generations in the workforce, as well as stiff competition in the form of social media and messaging apps.

 While it’s not perfect, email still works and gets an incredible return on investment.
 It’s not going away any time soon, but it is evident that we are in need of a more efficient and modern communication method.
+The key question for organizations is not whether to abandon email altogether, but how to integrate newer communication channels to complement or even replace it in some contexts.
 Perhaps it is time for email to retire after more than four decades of being in use.

 What are your thoughts on the future of email?
 Do you think it will be replaced by some other communication method?
 Do let us know in the comments!